 At the time of the day-ahead dispatch, assume that there are sufficient virtual bids and offers to ensure that the day-ahead locational prices equal the expected values for the real-time.
 Everything works perfectly as designed in terms of bidding and pricing.
 But the results also show that the day-ahead quantity dispatch does not equal the expected value of the real-time dispatch quantities.
 For example, because of the particular asymmetry in prices employed for the example, the day-ahead transmission flow is K megawatts, from A to B, even though the expected real-time transmission flow is zero.
 The associated constraint shadow prices also do not equal the expected value of the constraint prices from real-time.
-The day-ahead shadow price on the transmission constraint from B to A is $\mu{ba} = 0$, but the expected value of the real-time shadow price is $E(\mu{ba}) = 0.5(P_A - P_B^{Lo}) > 0$.
-Adding further details about the loads and generation, we would also find a difference between the day-ahead load and generation dispatch quantities versus the corresponding expected real-time quantities.
-Apparently accurate price formation to achieve price convergence between day-ahead and expectations of real-time is not the same thing as convergence of the day-ahead dispatch quantities to equal the expected real-time is not the same thing as convergence of the day-ahead dispatch quantities to equal the expected real-time dispatch quantities.
+The day-ahead shadow price on the transmission constraint from B to A is $\mu{ba} = 0$ , but the expected value of the real-time shadow price is $E(\mu{ba}) = 0.5(P_A - P_B^{Lo}) > 0$ .
+Adding further details about the loads and generation, we would also find a difference between the dayahead load and generation dispatch quantities versus the corresponding expected real-time quantities.
+Apparently accurate price formation to achieve price convergence between day-ahead and expectations of real-time is not the same thing as convergence of the day-ahead dispatch quantities to equal the expected realtime dispatch quantities.

-The reason this occurs, as discussed by the PJM report, is that the problem in the day-ahead model can be quite different than in real-time.
+The reason this occurs, as discussed by the PJM report, is that the problem in the day-ahead model can be quite different than in real time.
 With enough uncertainty about the real-time, essentially any and all constraints could have non-zero expected shadow prices as anticipated day-ahead.
-There is an upper bound (i.e., defined by the number of nodes minus one) on the number of constraints that can be binding in the day-ahead dispatch, but the number of binding constraints could be quite large in the day-ahead solution compared to the relative handful of actual binding constraints in any particular real-time dispatch.
+There is an upper bound (i.e., defined by the number of nodes minus one) on the number of constraints that can be binding in the day-ahead dispatch, but the number of binding constraints could be quite large in the dayahead solution compared to the relative handful of actual binding constraints in any particular real-time dispatch.
 The result is that the quantity dispatch in the day-ahead will be different than the real-time dispatch, even in expected value terms.